Skip to content

 • Translation Provider API Key — enter your unique API key provided by Microsoft Translator.
 It's necessary for authentication and allows you to access translation services.

-• Request Retriers — specify how often Cognigy should attempt to call the translation provider if an error occurs during the initial request.
+• Request Retries — specify how often Cognigy should attempt to call the translation provider if an error occurs during the initial request.
 For example, if you set it to 3, Cognigy will try three times before giving up on a translation request.

 • Request Timeout — determine how long Cognigy should wait for a response from the translation provider after making a request, measured in milliseconds.
 If the provider doesn't respond within this time frame, it's considered a timeout.